 Hamsters are natural tunnelers.
 It’s what they do.
 If you leave a hamster alone in its cage, they will try to dig tunnels, just like they do in the wild.
 However, they often don’t have much room for this.
 And, the bedding commonly used in hamster cages just isn’t appropriate.
 For these reasons, their owners will often need to make the tunneling system for them.

-An easy way to do this is by using commercially-made plastic tunnels.
+An easy way to do this is by using commercially made plastic tunnels.
 However, these are quite expensive.
 If you’re looking for a big setup, you’ll probably spend quite a bit of money getting it done.
 You can also make DIY tunnels out of paper towel rolls or plastic bottles.
 Of course, this takes a bit more time and won’t look as pretty, but it’s a much cheaper solution.

 6. Consider Treats—in Moderation

-The most important thing to remember is to provide your hamster with food in moderation.
+The most important thing to remember is to provide your hamster with treats in moderation.
 You don’t want them trying to live off of treats.
 They need to consume plenty of their usual food as well.

 7. Provide Deep Bedding

 As we previously discussed, hamsters love to burrow.
 This is often where they will sleep and hide their leftover food.
 Hamsters feel the safest when they are inside a burrow, so it is essential to provide them with plenty of room to burrow.
 This means making their bedding deeper than you might otherwise.
 Hamsters need little vertical room since they’re so short.
 You can take advantage of this by providing them with a lot of bedding.
+Hamsters do best when their bedding is at least 40 centimeters (around 15 inches) deep, and enjoy bedding even deeper than that.

 8. Enrichment Is Essential